ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Add answer to return template.

 TODO: hint how to put 2 traces in one image?

-TODO: hints about magick reboot? is it necessary?

-TODO: remember gain setting (25 should be ok)
-TODO: hint that things happen beginning and rest is futile clutter

-> Remember that your device is ChipWhisperer Lite and target CW303, so always use `SCOPETYPE = 'OPENADC'` and `PLATFORM = 'CW303'` as settings

 > Remember also that you must disconnect device from one notebook with
 > ```Python